jeffrey6557/CS205-Parallel-Computing-Project/README.md

 ### Parallelism Architecture

 We execute data and model parallelism at two levels.
 Firstly, each machine (e.g. an Odyssey node) will store a Data Shard (a subset of data) and train a model replica independently and asynchronously (see Figure 1.)
-Each replica will fetch weights (𝑤) from the parameter server (the master node), compute ∆𝑤 with SGD, and push ∆𝑤 to the server.
-The parameter server updates the parameter set whenever it receives ∆𝑤 from a model replica.
-We implemented this level with MPI (`mpi4py` package).
+Each replica will fetch weights (𝑤) from the parameter server (the master node), compute ∆𝑤, and push ∆𝑤 to the server or master node.
+The parameter server updates the parameter set, whenever it receives ∆𝑤 from a model replica.
+We analyzed three different optimization algorithms for the update of the weights.
+The fetching and pushing weights and gradient weights to the master node was implemented with MPI (`mpi4py` package).

 # Data and Model Parallelism